1986 1/2 – 1997 Nissan Hardbody 3 Inch Front Control Arms

 Take your truck for a test drive.
 Start off slowly and listen for any unusual noise.

 After the test drive, measure the height of the front and record on the installation helper.
-Measurements should be approximately 3" less than the before measurement.
+Your measurements should be about 3" less than the before measurement.
 If not, readjust the height adjustment bolts.